 Salt and pepper, to taste

 Preheat oven to 450°.
-Drain chickpeas and kidney beans, reserving their liquid.
-Rinse the chickpeas and kidney beans.
-Mix with the drained black beans and set aside.
-Combine the reserved bean liquids in a medium pot with enough veggie broth to make 4 cups.
+Drain and rinse chickpeas, black beans, and kidney beans.
+In a saucepan, add the veggie broth.
 Bring the liquid to a boil and turn off the heat.
-Add the saffron and set aside.
+Add the saffron and reserve.

-Meanwhile, heat the oil in a large saucepan over medium heat.
-Add the scallions, garlic, and red pepper.
+Heat the oil in a large saucepan over medium heat.
+Add the scallions, garlic, and pepper.
 Sauté until the pepper is slightly softened.
-Add the Swiss chard, tomato, and parsley and cook 1 to 2 minutes longer.
+Add the Swiss chard, tomato, and parsley.
+Cook 1 to 2 minutes longer.
 Then stir in the paprika and cumin.

-Add the rice and coat well with the pan mixture.
-Pour the reserved hot broth mixture over rice and bring to a boil.
-Add the reserved beans and salt and pepper to taste.
+Stir in the rice and coat well with the pan mixture.
+Pour the reserved hot veggie broth mixture.
+Bring to a boil.
+Add the beans and salt and pepper to taste.
 Continue to boil, stirring and rotating the pan occasionally, until the rice is no longer soupy, about 5 minutes.

 Transfer the saucepan to the oven.
 Cook, uncovered, for 15 to 20 minutes, until the rice is almost al dente and the liquid has been absorbed.
-Remove from heat and place in a warm spot; cover with foil and let rest for 5 to 10 minutes until the rice has finished cooking and is tender, but still firm.
+Remove to a warm spot, cover with foil and let rest for 5 to 10 minutes until the rice is finished cooking and is tender, but still firm.